How to Clone SATA SSD to M.2 NVMe [Step-by-Step Guide]

 I plan to clone my Windows 10 and files on Crucial SATA SSD to a new NVMe SSD, from which I will always boot, but I'd also like to wipe the source SATA SSD and use it as additional storage space on the same PC.
 Can I do this and how?

-First of all, it’s possible to clone SATA SSD or HDD to NVMe SSD as long as your system supports it.
-Most of NVMe SSDs use the M.2 form factor, but not all M.2 slots support NVMe, so you better double-check it.
+YES, you can clone SATA SSD or HDD to NVMe as long as your system supports it.
+Most of NVMe SSDs use the M.2 form factor, but not all M.2 slots support NVMe - some M.2 slots only support SATA-based SSDs, so it's better to check your motherboard’s manual to see which type of M.2 drives it supports.

-If your motherboard has an M.2 slot that supports NVMe, and your computer supports UEFI boot mode, you can then use disk clone software to clone SATA drive to M.2 NVMe SSD directly.
-As stated in the above case, it’s also a wise option to keep the SATA drive as a secondary storage device.
+💬If your motherboard has an M.2 slot that supports NVMe, and your computer supports UEFI boot mode, you can then use disk clone software to clone SATA drive to M.2 NVMe SSD directly.
+It’s also a wise option to keep the SATA drive as a secondary storage device.

 In the next section, I will elaborate on what you need to prepare for this.

-As mentioned above, NVMe-enabled M.2 slot and UEFI boot mode are prerequisites for this (cloning SATA to NVMe) to happen.
-Besides, you still need to do the following preparations:
+As stated, NVMe-enabled M.2 slot (or PCIe expansion slot in some cases) and UEFI boot mode are required to clone SATA to NVMe.
+In addition, you still need to do the following preparations:

 Motherboards using the recently released Intel z97 and AMD FX 990 chipsets support both M.2 SATA and PCIe SSDs.
 In addition, there are numerous notebooks already having M.2 PCIe slots.